GenomeDev/GOReverseLookup/README.md

 e. curator statement evidence (IC, ND) [curator_statement]
 f. electronic annotation (IEA) [electronic]

+Of important notice is that approximately 95% of Gene Ontology annotations are electronically inferred (IEA) and these are not checked by a human examiner.

 This section exists to give user the option to add or exclude any evidence codes, should the GO evidence codes change in the future.
 Each line contains two tab-separated elements:
 - evidence code group name (e.g. author_statement)
 - evidence codes (e.g. TAS,NAS) belonging to the group, along with their ECO identifiers (evidence code and identifier separated by underscore) as comma-separated values (e.g. TAS_ECO:0000304,NAS_ECO:0000303)

-ECO evidence code identifiers can be found on https://wiki.geneontology.org/index.php/Guide_to_GO_Evidence_Codes and https://www.ebi.ac.uk/QuickGO/term/ECO:0000245
+ECO evidence code identifiers can be found on https://wiki.geneontology.org/index.php/Guide_to_GO_Evidence_Codes and https://www.ebi.ac.uk/QuickGO/term/ECO:0000245.

 WARNING: The evidence codes section MUST be specified before the settings section.